Concordium/concordium.github.io/source/mainnet/net/guides/run-node.rst

 Retrieve node logs
 ------------------

-The sample configuration presented above will log data using docker's default logging infrastructure.
-The logs for the node can be retrieved by running
+The sample configuration presented above logs data using Docker's default logging infrastructure.
+To retrieve the logs for the node run:

 .. code-block:: console

    $docker logs testnet-node

-This will output the logs to ``stdout``.
+This outputs the logs to ``stdout``.

 Run a mainnet node